pauliejes/SandboxDocs/docs/User Guide/Lights and Materials.md

 ![Plain house](./images/lighting-and-materials/texture_none.png) ![Fancy house](./images/lighting-and-materials/texture_sum.png)

+## Video Textures

+The sandbox can support any video files that HTML5 naively supports.

+If you desire to load a video in a popup window or overlayed on the screen, you should look into standard HTML5 APIs for the 'Video' tag.
+Simply code up your video to play as you normally would in any web page, and attach that code to an object so that the sandbox will execute it.

+We've recently added support for using video files as textures.
+Currently, when a video is applied to a surface as a texture, it has no material settings.
+For instance, you cannot use a video in place of an image in a normal map.
+This may or may not become possible in the future.
+However, you can play still use a video texture to display a movie file on an object in the world, such as a monitor or projector screen.

+Select the object you want to modify, and open the material editor.
+On the first tab, under 'Basic Material Settings' find the button that says 'Material Type: '.
+The default material type is the [Phong Material](Phong Material), but we will need to change this.
+Click the button, and choose 'Video'.
+The GUI in the material editor will change, and a button labeled 'Choose Video URL' will appear.
+Click this button, and enter a URL to a video file.

+Your video file should appear on the object, mapped as per the object UV coordinates.

 ## <span id="Conclusion">Conclusion</span>

 Whew, what a journey!
 You have been introduced to a lot of material, but let’s review.
 You learned about the different types of lights: spot light, point light, and directional light.
 You learned a little bit about how the lights interact with objects in the Materials section.
 Finally you learned about the subtle art of the texture.